JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-create-first-app.md

 You can run your multiplatform application for both Android and iOS from IntelliJ IDEA.

-If you have created the optional expect/actual variable earlier, you should see "[1]" added to the greeting for Android and "[2]" added for iOS.
+If you have created the optional expect/actual property earlier, you should see "[1]" added to the greeting for Android and "[2]" added for iOS.

 ### Run your application on Android